-No strong evidence to back use of cannabis extract in multiple sclerosisDecember 12th, 2012 in Neuroscience /
+No strong evidence to back use of cannabis extract in multiple sclerosisDecember 12, 2012 in Medicine & Health / Neuroscience

 There is no strong evidence to back the use of cannabis extract in the treatment of Multiple Sclerosis (MS), concludes a review of the available evidence on the first licensed preparation, published in the December issue of Drug and Therapeutics Bulletin (DTB).